laurenashpole/postcss-amplify-webpack-plugin/README.md

 **options.excludedBlocks** (string or array) List of class blocks or prefixes to exclude.
 Do not include the `.`.

 **options.outputPath** (string) Directory for the new files.
-This should be relative to the app base.
-Defaults to the path specified for `output.path` in the Webpack config.
+This should be an absolute path and defaults to the setting for `output.path` in the Webpack config.

 **options.excludedFiles** (RegExp or array) List of files to exclude.
 This option behaves the same as other Webpack `exclude` conditions.

 ## Issues

+My Webpack configs tend to be on the simpler side so it's possible there are some build variations I haven't considered.
 If you run into any issues with the plugin or the underlying CSS parsing, please submit an [issue](https://github.com/laurenashpole/postcss-amplify-webpack-plugin/issues).

 ## License